-Top 10 Players With the Most Red Cards in Football History (2025 Updated)
+Top 10 Players With the Most Red Cards in Football History (Ranked)

 Football is a contact sport.
 Pushing and shoving each other while competing for the ball is in the very fabric of the game.
 But to keep the game fair, the authorities have determined the extent to which that contact is permissible.
 If there is a violation, the punishment is awarded.
 No punishment in football is harsher than a red card.
 A red card might be awarded for multiple reasons.

 The list has striking similarities from top to bottom, as all the players are either defenders or defensive midfielders.
 The nature of their positions makes them take the necessary risks to put their side out of trouble.
-Let us take a deep dive into the players with the most red cards in world football.
+These days, you can see that many players hesitate while committing due to fear of cards, but some players didn’t have a second doubt and took some cards for the team.
+In this article, we will try to answer one of the commonly asked questions: who has the most red cards in football?

 What Does a Red Card Mean in Football